Baked Meatball Parmesan

 Happy New Year!
 What did you do to celebrate?
-I didn’t do anything crazy, but I did a lot of relaxing during this long weekend.
-I actually took two whole days where I didn’t even open my laptop and stare at a screen to do any work at all – that never happens!
+I didn’t do anything crazy, but I did a lot of relaxing during this nice, long weekend.
+I actually took two whole days where I didn’t even open my laptop and stare at a screen to do any work at all – and that never happens!
 I think I was feeling a little burnt out between my two computer-based jobs and needed a little break.
 Now I’m back and refreshed!

 I think that you should scrap whatever plans you have for tonight and make this meatball parmesan recipe instead.
 This dinner is a “put on your stretchy pants first” type of dinner and is by no means low cal, but how about one last indulgence before everyone goes on their New Year’s diets?
 If you have already started one, then save this one for your next cheat day.

 I served this with a side of pasta, some garlic bread and a nice salad.
 This is one of those meals that’s really easy to make but will impress your family and/or dinner guests for a nice Sunday dinner or even a special occasion (it’s holiday worthy!).
 Let’s be honest – everyone has heard of chicken parmesan and veal parmesan, but who has ever made meatballs parmesan before?
 You will be the most popular person to ever live.

 The leftovers would make great meatball sandwiches served on really good buns.
 You can also do that in the first place if you don’t want to go the meatball parmesan and side of pasta route.
 The sky is the limit with these meatballs.
 Enjoy!